genderkit/genderkit/_resources/sex.md

 In Nottingham, there is also Clinic X at [The Health Shop](https://www.nottinghamshirehealthcare.nhs.uk/the-health-shop), a closed sexual health clinic for people who are trans and gender diverse.

+In Leeds, there is a monthly trans and nonbinary sexual health clinic run by [Yorkshire MESMAC](https://www.mesmac.co.uk/our-services/leeds).

+In Manchester, there is a weekly clinic for trans and gender diverse people run by [the Northern Sexual Health](https://thenorthernsexualhealth.co.uk/trans-and-gender-diverse/).

 ### More information

 You can find a variety of UK-specific publications about sex, contraception, and sexual health aimed a trans, nonbinary, and gender-variant audience on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/sex-and-contraception/).